 The Cruzer CZ36 comes with a black finish and a red slider that lets you extend or retract the USB connector so you can keep your connector safe without worrying about damage.

 The drive itself comes with USB 2.0 connectivity, which is on the older side.
-However, the SanDisk's 128-bit AES encryption and included SanDisk SecureAccess Software make this one of the best USB drives for the money.
+However, the SanDisk's 128-bit AES encryption and included SanDisk SecureAccess Software make this one of the best flash drives for the money.

 Overall, the SanDisk Cruzer CZ36 is a solid choice for transferring anything from music and photos to videos and business files.

-For those who don't want to spend a lot of cash, Kingston has one of the best USB drives regarding value.
+For those who don't want to spend a lot of cash, Kingston has one of the best USB flash drives regarding value.

 The company's DataTraveler G4 starts at under $10 for a USB drive with 32GB of storage and USB 3.0 support.
 For just a few bucks, you can get a device that stores your content, easily and quickly transfers it, and does it all without putting itself at risk of damaging your data.